razor-network/docs-v2/docs/delegation/delegate.md

 3. Click on the `+` icon to add the RAZOR contract address.
 4. Alternatively, contract addresses and network details can be found [here](/docs/incentivised-testnet/deployment-details) if you would like to verify the addresses manually.

+Note : _You can get the stakers sRAZOR address by clicking on the `+` icon on that stakers delegate/unstake modal._

 ## Delegation on Razorscan {#delegation-on-razorscan}

 ### Step 1 {#step-1}